tonyjohnston/code-samples/wp-accolades/readme.txt

 * Compatible with WordPress 3.0 multi-site functionality.
 * The plugin suppports localization.
 Refer the plugin page or 'other notes' for the full list of available languages and the respective translators.

-For more information, visit the [plugin homepage](http://srinig.com/wordpress/plugins/glg-accolades/).
-Please provide your feedback at the [WordPress support forums](http://wordpress.org/tags/glg-accolades?forum_id=10).
+For more information, visit the [plugin homepage](http://srinig.com/wordpress/plugins/scrolling-accolades/).
+Please provide your feedback at the [WordPress support forums](http://wordpress.org/tags/scrolling-accolades?forum_id=10).

 == Installation ==
-1. Upload `glg-accolades` directory to the `/wp-content/plugins/` directory
+1. Upload `scrolling-accolades` directory to the `/wp-content/plugins/` directory
 1. Activate the 'Quotes Collection' plugin through the 'Plugins' menu in WordPress
 1. Add and manage the quotes through the 'Quotes' menu in the WordPress admin area
 1. To display a random quote in the sidebar, go to 'Widgets' menu and drag the 'Random Quote' widget into the sidebar